GRACE AND THE NEW COVENANT

 It is well for all of us, Jews and Gentiles alike, to keep in mind that the fulfillment of any of God’s promises always is far, far beyond any marvelous wonder we could conceive.

-When the grace of the new covenant is seen as an unconditional unforgiveness not requiring godly behavior, the purpose of which is to make Gentiles eligible to reside forever in Heaven, then what we have is a myth, not the fulfillment of the prophecy given by the Prophet Jeremiah.
-There is absolutely no foundation for such a viewpoint in either the Old Testament or the New Testament.
+When the grace of the new covenant is seen as an unconditional unforgiveness not requiring godly behavior, the purpose of which is to make Gentiles eligible to reside forever in Heaven, then we have a myth and not the fulfillment of the prophecy given by the Prophet Jeremiah.
+There is absolutely no foundation for such a belief in either the Old Testament or the New Testament.

 Let us look briefly at what Jeremiah stated, remembering that what God is declaring is the new covenant, the only covenant, the Christian covenant.
 All else is the vain imaginations of people.